 In 1994 earned her award in the Golden Ark award from Prince Bernhard of the Netherlands

-Reach out to collaborate.
+Reach out with feedback.